 Throughout this blog and my book I always say that if you don’t have yourself you have nothing.
 But having yourself means using ‘the power’ that you have to move your life forwards: whether it is where the reconciliation is concerned or whether it is to walk away.
 I decided to stay, but at times I could have easily decided to leave.

 Where our reconciliation was concerned I had the power in my hands as to whether we survived or not.
 Yes Danny could have walked away as well, but that would have only happened in our case if I had not been able to cope with the the turmoil that he had placed in my head.
 Although he had the responsibility for it being there, he could not control it once it was there; only I could do that.
 So I had ‘the power’; it lay with me: get my head together and stay, make my decisions with regard to what I wanted, and work with them.
-I set my boundaries I knew that the ulitmate decision lay with me because I had found myself I was not afraid anymore because the worst had already happened and I had survived; and I knew I could survive again because I was never going let myself go, and therefore it would not be as painful.
+I set my boundaries I knew that the ulitmate decision lay with me because I had found myself I was not afraid anymore because the worst had already happened and I had survived; therefore I knew I could survive again because I was never going let myself go, and I also knew my worth, I had found myself, which gave me the confidence to know it would not be as painful.

 I read so often that people want the person who has placed the turmoil in their head to take it out.
 They wait for them to take it out, they feel that it is that person’s responsibility because they put it there; and in the process they drive themselves insane, because what they are waiting for is impossible.
 Even if the person who betrayed is contrite and doing all that they can to make amends, they do not have ‘the power’ to resolve the thoughts in their partners heads, ultimately only we can do that.